Daytona Beach International Airport: Municipal Airport

 In late 1930, a 740 acre piece of land turned into the current airport, a few hundred feet from the main drag of Volusia Avenue (now International Speedway Blvd).
-The first name it was given was Sholtz Field, after the then-Governor of Florida, who was from Daytona Beach.
+The first name it was given was Sholtz Field, after David Sholtz, the then-governor of Florida, who was from Daytona Beach.
 The airport began with two gravel runways, one 2100 ft long and the other 1800 ft.
 Before long the name became Daytona Beach Municipal Airport.

 Eastern Air Lines began passenger service, flying Kingbirds and Condors.
 After a few years Eastern did not re-bid, after the airmail route changes of 1934.
 In 1935 National Airlines won a bid on the cross-state route from Daytona Beach to St. Petersburg.
 In 1933, the airport was closed for repairs.
 National rerouted its flights to Jacksonville but Eastern became upset and called National's move an act of "buccaneers".
 National Airlines then referred to its service as being the "Buccaneer Route".

 Pre-war expansion

 In the late 1930s, four 4000 feet by 150 ft runways were built, all paved, allowing flights on Douglas DC-2s and DC-3s.
 The terminal was on the south side of the airport.
-For a short while in 1940, a zookeeper was hired to maintain the airport.